 Error Log: The Error Log is labeled as "4" in Figure 1.
-It informs the user about the errors and their respective details, which occurs in any of the passes of the assembler.
+It informs the user about the errors and their respective details, which occurs in any of the two passes of the assembler.
+The size of this window can be changed by dragging the boundary line up or down.

-Search: Search is labeled as "5" in Figure 1 and helps the user to search for a certain input with the options of searching with "match whole" and "match any" parts of the string.
+Highlight: This feature is labeled as "5" in Figure 1 and helps the user to search for a certain input with the options of searching with "match whole" and "match any" parts of the string.
 The search also has the option of checking with/without considering "case-sensitivity".
 It searches the List File area and highlights the search results using the yellow color.
 It also indicates the total number of matches found.

 Start Simulator: This feature is labeled as "6" in Figure 1.
-The FALCON-A Simulator is run using the FALCON-A Assembler's Start Simulator option.
-The FALCON-A Simulator is invoked by the user from the FALCON-A Assembler.
+The FALCON-A Simulator is run using the FALCON-A Assembler's "Start Simulator" option.
 Its features are detailed as follows: